 The below conditions relate to alopecia (partial or complete hair loss) and not hair growth/shedding.
 But can all be causes of hair loss in your cat.

-- Parasites such as ringworm, walking dandruff and fleas can cause bald or thinning patches on the coat.
+- Parasites: Ringworm, walking dandruff and fleas can cause bald or thinning patches on the coat.

 How to reduce shedding in cats